Institute-of-Electrical-Energy-Systems/SIMULINK_DLL_Builder/docs/DLL_in_PF.rst

 .. container:: image-row

    ..  figure:: ./images/PowerFactory/PCC_Cub1_PowerFactory.png
-         :alt: Choice of the cubicle of the PCC busbar connected to the thevenin impedance in the PowerFactory model menu.
+         :alt: Choice of the cubicle of the PCC busbar connected to the thevenin impedance in the DIgSILENT PowerFactory model menu.
          :target: _images/PCC_Cub1_PowerFactory.png

-         Figure 10: Choice of the cubicle of the PCC busbar connected to the thevenin impedance in the PowerFactory model menu.
+         Figure 10: Choice of the cubicle of the PCC busbar connected to the thevenin impedance in the DIgSILENT PowerFactory model menu.

    ..  figure:: ./images/PowerFactory/CT_PowerFactory.png
-         :alt: Adding a new current transformer to the cubicle of the PCC busbar connected to the thevenin impedance in PowerFactory.
+         :alt: Adding a new current transformer to the cubicle of the PCC busbar connected to the thevenin impedance in DIgSILENT PowerFactory.
          :target: _images/CT_PowerFactory.png

-         Figure 11: Adding a new current transformer to the cubicle of the PCC busbar connected to the thevenin impedance in PowerFactory.
+         Figure 11: Adding a new current transformer to the cubicle of the PCC busbar connected to the thevenin impedance in DIgSILENT PowerFactory.

 After creating the current transformer, open its configuration by double-clicking the component.
 Assign a suitable name to the new component, create a new transformer type and select Current Transformer Type (TypCt) (see Figure 12).
 Within the new upcoming Current Transformer Type menu select Ideal Current Transformer (see Figure 13).